The Friends of Moonee Ponds Creek Inc (FoMPC) is a community group working to protect and enhance the Moonee Ponds Creek and its environs.

 As Creek activities and projects intensified along the Creek, the Association sought the involvement and financial assistance of the local municipalities, Hume, Moreland, Moonee Valley and Melbourne Councils, and as a result, a separate organisation was established in 2001 called the Moonee Ponds Creek Co-ordination Committee (MPCCC).
 Membership comprised the four Councils and FoMPC.
 The FoMPC collaborated with the MPCCC in its report – Moonee Ponds Creek Strategic Plan (2011).

-The MPCCC was highly successful in organising many Creek revegetation projects until 2010, when a change in operational structure saw the Councils take on the organisation of project in-house.
-The FoMPC continues the close relationship with the Councils and involvement in many Creek projects.
+The MPCCC was highly successful in organising many Creek revegetation projects until 2010, when a change in operational structure saw the councils take on the organisation of projects in-house and the MPCCC ceased to be operational.
+The FoMPC continues the close relationships with the councils and Melbourne Water and involvement in many Creek projects.